codeforamerica/cfa-wiki/DTeam/inkinds.md

 We are giving access on a case by case basis for non-staff members.
 Contact Mikela if you're staff.

 ###Github
+CFA has access to unlimited private repositories for staff.
+If brigades need to create a private repository we can manage it if desireed.

 ###Adobe

 ###InVision
+CFA has access to a shared account for staff and can offer accounts with 3 concurrent projects to brigade members.

 ###Intercomm
 Limited discounted available only to staff.